chrisco/playbook/index.md

 We are [huge fans of Asana](http://hanno.co/logbook/asana-vs-jira-lean-tools-project-management) and use it to manage the majority of on-project internal discussions, and anything that requires a task to be completed.
 We also keep open an internal Basecamp project called *Hanno Team News*, into which the team posts occasional discussions, and also financial updates and planning.

-We have an internal rule: default to Asana.
+We have an internal rule: **default to Asana**.
 It’s very rare for anyone on the team to email each other.

 When you’re online, you should be signed into our [Sqwiggle](http://sqwiggle.com/) account and leave your webcam on.
 At first, it’ll feel intimidating, but really, it’s no different from working in an office or coworking space.
 Frankly, nobody cares what you look like, but they do care about feeling a connection to other people in the team, even if we’re all on different timezones and in different locations.

 ![image alt text](/assets/images/sqwiggle.png)

 As for the tools we use for each project--that really depends on the project.
-We’ll often use Asana to run projects, but at times, we’ll switch from anything from GitHub issues, to apps such as JIRA, if the client has a defined workflow and we need to integrate into it.
+We’ll often use Asana to run projects, but if the client has a defined workflow and we need to integrate into it, we’ll switch from anything from GitHub issues, to apps such as JIRA.

-We are huge fans of Google docs.
+We are huge fans of Google Docs.
 If written communication is not in Asana, it will be in a Google Doc.
-If we find ourselves writing a long message in Basecamp, we stop, turn it into a Google Doc, and send that link via a Basecamp message, or an Asana task.
+If we find ourselves writing a long message in Basecamp, we stop, turn it into a Google Doc, and send that link via a Basecamp message or an Asana task.

 Internal calls usually happen over Skype--we feel the audio quality is better than Google Hangouts.
 They are always video calls.